-As of March 31, 2020 and December 31, 2019, the Company's cash equivalents consisted of money market funds, classified as Level 1 financial assets, as these assets are valued using quoted market prices in active markets without any valuation adjustment.
+As of June 30, 2020 and December 31, 2019, the Company's Level 1 financial assets consisted of cash equivalents held in money market funds, which are valued using quoted market prices in active markets without any valuation adjustment, and United States treasury bills, which are based on quoted market prices in active markets.
 The financial assets valued based on Level 2 inputs consist of corporate debt securities and commercial paper, which consist of investments in highly-rated investment-grade securities.
 The Company estimates the fair values of these marketable securities by taking into consideration valuations obtained from third-party pricing sources.
 These pricing sources utilize industry standard valuation models, including both income and market-based approaches, for which all significant inputs are observable, either directly or indirectly, to estimate fair value.
 These inputs include market pricing based on real-time trade data for the same or similar securities, issuer credit spreads, benchmark yields, and other observable inputs.
 The Company validates the prices provided by its third-party pricing sources by understanding the models used, obtaining market values from other pricing sources and analyzing pricing data in certain instances.

-During the three months ended March 31, 2020 and the year ended December 31, 2019, there were no transfers between fair value measurement levels.
+During the three and six months ended June 30, 2020 and the year ended December 31, 2019, there were no transfers between fair value measurement levels.